 I like the way he phrased things.

-Let me ask you this did you also like it when he said to Obama we can't kill our way out of this problem.
+Did you also like it when he said to Obama, we can't kill our way out of this problem?

 Not really that many.

-I don't really like people that much I have that feeling too but do you think that see I I want to have the impression that Romney if he's elected is an intelligent enough man to know his limitations and he will put people in uh key political positions that can make changes.
+But do you think that, see, I want to have the impression that Romney, if he's elected, is an intelligent enough man to know his limitations and he will put people in key political positions that can make changes.

 See, because Romney was not my big choice.

-I mean I stick with the Republicans because I think that the Democratic party has been overrun by socialists.
+I mean, I stick with the Republicans because I think that the Democratic Party has been overrun by socialists.

-There are millions of Americans in America today that do all kinds of things for their community their family their friends that go without appreciation or not that you need it.
+There are millions of Americans in America today that do all kinds of things for their community, their family, their friends that go without appreciation or not that you need it.

-You know I mean they were talking about Romney helping some guy dig up a stump.
+You know, I mean, they were talking about Romney helping some guy dig up a stump.

-And he you know, he didn't ask the press to come out there and watch him do that.
+And, you know, he didn't ask the press to come out there and watch him do that.

 And I think that as Americans, that's kind of what our character is known about.

-We do things because it's our duty to other man basically you liked you liked what Romney did then in that debate.
+We do things because it's our duty to other man.

 Thanks very much.